 Firstly, there’s some misconception around about why cooling systems run at pressure.

-Is pressure “bad”?
-I also sympathise with this feeling.
-It feels like stress.
-But 15 psi of pressure is very little — if you’ve ever inflated a car or bike tire, you’d know that’s a very flat tire.
+Some important context is that 15 psi of pressure (typical for a liquid cooling system) is very little — if you’ve ever inflated a car or bike tire, you’d know that’s a very flat tire.
 Even a very worn tire wouldn’t explode just from 15 psi of pressure.
 The lousiest of air pumps could get your tire to 15 psi of pressure.

 The simple answer is that water expands as it is heated.
 The same is true of all liquids to different degrees.
 (Water has some other weird properties near freezing — it expands there too — which is why we have antifreeze.)
 Agitation of the water by the pump also increases the energy in the water, expanding it.